 Mind Reader Mode "Knowing" what someone is thinking She didn't laugh at my joke.
-She doesn't think I'm funny at all. → Maybe she didn't like that joke or she's heard it before.
-Maybe she has a different sense of humor from mine.
+She must hate my sense of humor. → Maybe she didn't like that joke or she's heard it before.
+Maybe she just has a different sense of humor from mine.
 Ignoring the Positive Mode When only bad things seem to matter It doesn't matter that I got chosen for a part in the play.
-I didn't get the lead role. → I didn't get the lead in the play - AND - I was the first choice for the role I did get.
+I didn't get the lead role.
+I didn't get the lead in the play - AND - I was the first choice for the role I did get.
 Fortune Teller Mode Predicting the worst future outcome I haven't made any friends yet.
-I'll never make friends in my whole life. → Right now, I'm still working on making friends.
+I won't in high school, or college, or ever. → Right now, I'm still working on making friends.
 I'm going to keep trying.
-All My Fault Mode Being sure something is your fault My teacher punished the whole class, but it's probably because I was too loud. → You probably weren't the only person being loud if the whole class got in trouble.
-I Should / I Must Mode Rigid rules about what you have to do To be a good friend, I always have to be fun.
-I can't ever be in a bad mood. → Everybody gets into a bad mood sometimes.
+All My Fault Mode Being sure something is your fault My teacher punished the whole class, but it's probably because I interrupted him. → Punishing the whole class for just your behavior would be really unfair.
+It was probably because of multiple students.
+I Should / I Must Mode Rigid rules about what you have to do d rules about what you available.
+I can't miss anything.
+Everybody misses things sometimes.
 That doesn't mean you're a bad friend, just human!
-All or Nothing Mode Black and white; no room for gray My classmate got in trouble.
+All or Nothing Mode Black and white; no room for gray My classmate got detention.
 He must be a really bad person. → Maybe he was just having a bad day.
 Maybe good kids can make mistakes.
 Maybe the teacher was being unfair.

-With your child, try writing a new, more balanced thought to replace their distorted thought:
+Try writing a new, more balanced thought to replace your distorted thought: